-4.5.2 The Liangshuigou Landslide
+4.5.2 The Liangshuigou landslide

-The Liangshuigou landslide (LSGL) is located at Lianhuaba village, on the left bank of the Gongshui River (Fig. 13).
-The natural slope had a dip angle ranging from $25^{\circ}\sim35^{\circ}$.
-The landslide initiated at the lower part of the slope, with an area of 6300 m2 and a volume of 0.1×10^4 m3.
-The landslide materials mainly composed of the Quaternary deposits, including silty clay and rubble soil.
-The bedrock was argillaceous siltstone of Badong Formation in Triassic formation.
+The Liangshuigou landslide (LSGL) is located at Lianhuaba Village, on the left bank of the Gongshui River (Fig. 13).
+The natural slope had a dip angle ranging from 25 to 35°.

+The landslide initiated at the lower part of the slope, with an area of 6300 m^2 and a volume of $0.1 \times 10^4 \text{ m}^3$.
+The landslide materials are mainly composed of Quaternary deposits, including silty clay and rubble soil.
+The bedrock was argillaceous siltstone of the Badong formation in Triassic deposits.
 Joints and fissures cut the rock mass which formed the flow way for rainfall infiltration.

 Before 2010, the slope was covered by field crops and citrus trees (arable land).
-But, the urbanization process led to many human engineering activities, including the construction of the building and the roads.
-The under cutting of slopes caused a free surface with a height of about 10 m.
+However, the urbanization process led to many human engineering activities, including the construction of the building and the roads.
+The undercutting of slopes caused a free surface with a height of about 10 m.
 In June 2012, the landslide was triggered by heavy rainfall.